 1. Filing for bankruptcy protection is not free.
 How much are the court fees to file a bankruptcy?

 2. Not all debts are dischargeable.
 For example, most domestic support obligations, most tax debts, and most student loan debts are not dischargeable.
-See response to FAQ (What is a bankruptcy discharge and what is the difference between denial of discharge and denial of the dischargeability of an individual debt?)
+See response to the FAQ "What is a bankruptcy discharge and what is the difference between denial of discharge and denial of the dischargeability of an individual debt?"

 4. The Bankruptcy Code imposes time limitations on successive discharges as follows:

-B. If a Chapter 7 or 11 discharge is entered by the Court, the debtor is prohibited from being granted another discharge in a later-filed Chapter 7 case (filed prior to 10/17/05) filed within six years of the filing of the first case.
+- If a chapter 7 or 11 discharge is entered by the court, the debtor is prohibited from being granted another discharge in a later-filed chapter 7 case filed within 8 years of the filing of the first case.

-C. If a Chapter 7, 11, or 12 discharge is entered by the Court, the debtor is prohibited from being granted another discharge in a later-filed Chapter 13 case (filed on or after 10/17/05) filed within four years of the filing of the first case.
+- If a chapter 7, 11, or 12 discharge is entered by the court, the debtor is prohibited from being granted another discharge in a later-filed chapter 13 case filed within 4 years of the filing of the first case.

-D. If a Chapter 13 discharge is entered by the Court, the debtor is prohibited from being granted a discharge in a later-filed Chapter 13 case (filed on or after 10/17/05) filed within two years of the filing of the first case.
+- If a chapter 13 discharge is entered by the court, the debtor is prohibited from being granted a discharge in a later-filed chapter 13 case filed within 2 years of the filing of the first case.

-E. If a Chapter 12 or 13 discharge is entered by the Court, the debtor is prohibited from being granted a discharge in a later-filed Chapter 7 case filed within six years of the filing of the first case, unless (a) the debtor paid 100% of allowed unsecured claims in the Chapter 12 or 13 case, or (b) the debtor paid at least 70% of the allowed unsecured claims in the Chapter 12 or 13 case, the plan was proposed in good faith, and was the debtor's best effort.
+- If a chapter 12 or 13 discharge is entered by the court, the debtor is prohibited from being granted a discharge in a later-filed chapter 7 case filed within 6 years of the filing of the first case, unless (a) the debtor paid 100% of allowed unsecured claims in the chapter 12 or 13 case, or (b) the debtor paid at least 70% of the allowed unsecured claims in the chapter 12 or 13 case, the plan was proposed in good faith, and was the debtor's best effort.

 5. Submission of fraudulent information, or commission of certain acts by the debtor can also be grounds for the denial of discharge of an individual debt, or for the denial of the discharge of all debts, and can also give rise to criminal charges.
-See response to FAQ(What is a bankruptcy discharge and what is the difference between denial of discharge and denial of the dischargeability of an individual debt?).
+See response to the FAQ "What is a bankruptcy discharge and what is the difference between denial of discharge and denial of the dischargeability of an individual debt?".